 The researchers also wanted to know how reputation compares to other factors in weighing properties against one another, looking at whether a property is a high-rise, mid-rise or garden-style, how old it is, the average unit size, and many other particulars.
 They found that the ORA(TM) score is just as big a factor in performance-to-market as some of these very significant line-items.
 And of course, using Community Rewards to help get residents more engaged at your apartment community can impact those reputation scores, which can be a lot more economical than renovating or adding a gym!

-In short: Community Rewards is a great way to boost meaningful tenant engagement; this engagement translates to reviews by happy residents; and the resulting improvement in online reputation makes a significant bottom-line difference that’s now been proven beyond doubt!
+In short: Community Rewards is a great way to boost meaningful resident engagement; this engagement translates to reviews by residents, and the resulting improvement in online reputation makes a significant bottom-line difference that’s now been proven beyond doubt!